androidpirate/SlickNotes/README.md

 ## Create Note

 Displays an interface to create a new note.
-Extends a base class **BaseEditableNoteFragment** which
+Extends a base class **BaseEditableNoteFragment**.

 Data operations such as pinning the note, updating note background color, or insertion of data into the database is handled by **NoteCreateViewModel**.